 Artists specializing in new media invite viewers to explore multiple layers of meaning through the works of emerging.poetic.
-The exhibition is on view now through September 24 at the Brick City Gallery.
+The exhibition is on view now through September 24 at Brick City Gallery.

-The collection of work is the first of its kind for the gallery, as it is the first show under current Gallery Director Jodi McCoy made up entirely of new media.
+The collection of work is the first of its kind for the gallery, as it is the first show under current Director of Exhibitions Jodi McCoy made up entirely of new media.
 The digital element to this collection creates a truly immersive experience by pairing the visual aspects of the artwork with audio and interaction through movement.
 The result is an almost transcendent quality as the works step beyond the typical elements of traditional art forms.

 Different artistic takes on the exhibition’s theme are presented in several forms.
 In the East Gallery, visitors experience the mixed-media work of Joe Hedges, combining paintings with digital media, along with Reva Safavi’s interactive projection.
 Also in the East Gallery are two screens showing a collection of GIFs by a number of artists that explore various interpretations of “the poetic.”
 The West Gallery acts as a viewing room for a new piece by Monika Weiss that incorporates sound and projected video of choreographed movement.